Recent software enhancements are shown in red.

 - Default Image Color Mode—Select the default image type for imported images.
 Your options are Black and White, Grey Scale, and Full Color.
 When the Default Image Color Mode is set to Black and White, only TIFF formatted images can be imported.
 If your black and white image is not in TIFF format, set the Default Image Color Mode to Gray Scale or Full Color.
 Salsa Labs suggests that you select a default of Gray Scale or Full Color.
 In special circumstances, such as Gift in Kind, where color and detail is important, you can change the color selection of the individual item on the scan screen.

-- Exclude Gift in Kind from Summary Reports—Exclude the value of Gifts in Kind in your Finance Summary Report.
-While the value of Gifts in Kind is important, it is not actual monies collected.
+- Exclude Gift in Kind from Summary Reports—Exclude the Payment type value Gift in Kind in your Finance Summary Report.
+While the value of gifts in kind is important, it is not actual monies collected.
 Therefore, you may wish to exclude their value in reports.

-- Auto-Insert Period after Constituent Initial—Automatically insert the period for you after adding an initial instead of a full name in the First or Middle Name field.
+- Auto-Insert Period after Constituent Initial—Automatically insert a period after adding an initial instead of a full name in the First or Middle Name field.
 The period is inserted upon saving the record.
-This saves time when entering constituents..
+This saves time when entering constituents.

-- Collection Gift Aid—Gift Aid is used by nonprofit organizations in the United Kingdom for tax deduction.
+- Collection Gift Aid—Gift Aid is used by nonprofit organizations in Great Britain for tax deduction.
 This works very differently from the United States tax deduction system.
-If you are in the U.K., this setting enables you to record collecting taxes from supporters.
+If you are in Great Britain, this setting enables you to record collecting taxes from supporters.

 - Dashboard Logo—The logo that appears in the "My Dashboard" view.
-Internal only.
-This hyperlinked from an external source.
+This logo is for internal use only.
+This image should be hyperlinked from an external, secure (HTTPS) source.
 The image will be scaled down to a width of 166px.

 - Active Consent—This is a read-only setting, controlled by Active Consent settings in Salsa Engage.
 This setting does not appear unless Salsa CRM syncs to a Salsa Engage instance.

-- Display Data Sync Button—When selected, the Data Sync Map button will appear on the main page of the constituent record and on donation records.
+- Display Data Sync Button—When selected, the Data Sync Map button appears on the main page of the constituent record and on donation records.

 - Allow synched Donation Received Date modification—Donations marked with a Received Date indicate the date submitted online by the donor or the date received offline by your organization.
 If you wish to alter a donation's Received Date, this setting must be turned on first.
 For example, you might want to indicate the date the donation is transferred to your bank account instead.